Book Review:

 as P.J.s and were making their mark in "the land of the

-gods."
+gods" as he called it.
 That is until the band was deported when

 caught at a Greyhound bus station in Indio, California in